paperstartgames/website/_posts/2017-08-06-creating-our-website-with jekyll.md

 **_site**

 This folder is created when **jekyll s** is executed.
-This folder is where your website was generated statically
+This folder is where your website will always be generated statically.

 ---

+Given that now, you know how Jekyll is organized.
+It is time to find patterns in the static HTML files from your website and turn it into a layout.

 #### Finding patterns